EzraWolf/Cadance/README.md

    A lot of stocks were also too new to have enough data to work with.

  - The current `stocks.csv` file has been curated so that none of these stocks are in it

+### `datasets/lists/gdp.csv`
+This dataset was downloaded from `https://fred.stlouisfed.org/series/A191RP1Q027SBEA` and in order to download it, use the `download_gdp` function inside of `stocker`

+This dataset is about 500kB large, and takes about 30 seconds to download and expand